TriangleBear/Ev_Ap/README.md

 - **create_event_table**: Creates a new table for an event, associating it with the 'Members' table.
 - **fetch_table_data**: Fetches data from a specified table, either member data or event attendance data.
 - **attendance_member_event**: Records attendance for a member at a specific event.

-### `rfid_app.py`

-This script handles the RFID scanning events and updates the GUI accordingly.
-It connects to the database through the functions in `dblite.py`.

-- **rfid_scan_event**: Handles RFID scans and updates the attendance for the corresponding event.

 ---